 Discrimination and xenophobic hostility against migrants are serious challenges to governance and social cohesion in every region of the world.
-ILO research found pervasive discrimination against regular immigrant workers - unlawful discrimination - across Western Europe (see Cediey and Foroni 2007; Attstrom 2008).
-The 2001 World Conference in Durban articulated a major component of national policy on migration by defining a comprehensive and viable model plan of action specifically to combat discrimination and xenophobia against migrants at national, regional and global levels, based on common experience from different regions.
-17 A specific national plan of action on racism and xenophobia is essential today to achieving and sustaining social cohesion.
+ILO research found pervasive discrimination against regular immigrant workers - unlawful discrimination - across Western Europe.31 The 2001 World Conference in Durban articulated a major component of national policy on migration by defining a comprehensive and viable model plan of action specifically to combat discrimination and xenophobia against migrants at national, regional and global levels, based on common experience from different regions.32 A specific national plan of action on racism and xenophobia is essential today to achieving and sustaining social cohesion.